Android Live Search Updated: Phone View & History

-Looking at the Live Search of “doordash” we see that Grubhub ranks n°5 on its competitor’s brand name, which isn’t so bad.
+Looking at the Live Search of “doordash,” we see that Grubhub ranks n°5 on its competitor’s brand name, which isn’t so bad.
 However, this time Google has associated “doordash” with the corresponding app, giving it extra visibility.
 As a result, Grubhub’s organic result is pushed below the screen cut, drastically reducing its visibility.

-Google also suggests keywords associated to your search, this can help you find related keywords and extend your keyword research.
+Google also suggests keywords associated to your search.
+This can help you find related keywords and extend your keyword research.

 Google suggests related keywords and searches in the search results of a word.

-Finally, Google also suggests related Movies, Music and Books on certain searches.
+Finally, Google also suggests related movies, music, and books on certain searches.
 Here again, it’s good to keep an eye on your most important keywords because these suggestions can reduce your app’s visibility in search.

-Search Results in the Past on Android
+Search results in the past on Android

 We’ve added another cool insight to the Live Search: Past Results.
 You can now check the top apps that used to rank on a keyword in the past.
 This feature can help you gauge how volatile the top results on a keyword are.
 If you see that the top 10 apps on a word have been the same over the last 6 months, it’s going to be difficult for a new app to rank among them.
-However, if the top 10 results keep changing, that makes it an easier keyword to target, but it also means that it’s very hard for an app to remain in top results for over time.
+However, if the top 10 results keep changing, it makes it an easier keyword to target, but it also means that it’s very hard for an app to remain in top results for over time.

 To illustrate, we compared the Past Search Results of the keywords “photo filter” and “photo editor” and came to very different conclusions.